ehuss/reference/src/introduction.md

 #### Rule tests

 Rules that have associated tests will include a `Tests` link below them (on narrow screens, the link is `[T]`).
-Clicking the link will pop up a list of tests, which can be clicked to view the test.
+Clicking the link will display a list of tests, which can be clicked to view each test.
 For example, see [input.encoding.utf8].

 Linking rules to tests is an ongoing effort.
 See the [Test summary](test-summary.md) chapter for an overview.